 c.
 New issues raised in deliberations since publication of the Initial Report, if applicable.

-The Working Group did conduct significant deliberations since the publication of the Supplemental Initial Report that included these subjects, but they are primarily captured in section (b) above.

 In considering the bona fide intention clause, the Working Group discussed examples of what would constitute a lack of bona fide intention and included a non-exhaustive list of potential indicative “Factors,” though it believes identifying additional examples is helpful.
 The Working Group also discussed what the punitive measures should be if an application is found to have been submitted lacking a bona fide intention and discussed the potential loss of the registry, barring participation in any future rounds (both for the individuals as well as the entities (and their affiliates) involved), or financial penalties.
 In this respect, the Working Group discussed the timing of when such factors may be identified (e.g., likely after private auctions have taken place) and how that may impact potential punitive measures.

 The Working Group noted that the GAC Communiqué for the ICANN68 Virtual Policy Forum included discussion of some GAC members’ views on private auctions.
 The Working Group reviewed this Communiqué as part of its deliberations.